Hurricane Hunters fly Atmospheric Rivers

-Maj.
-Peyton Eustis and 1st Lt.
-Zach McDermott, 53rd Weather Reconnaissance Squadron pilots, fly the WC-130J Super Hercules aircraft during an Atmospheric Rivers missions out of Mather Air Field, Calif., Jan.
+Capt.
+Amanda Nelson, 53rd Weather Reconnaissance Squadron aerial reconnaissance weather officer, directs Tech.
+Sgt.
+Vince Boyd, 53rd WRS loadmaster to release a dropsonde during an Atmospheric Rivers mission, Jan.
 11. The 53rd WRS fly ARs in the Pacific Ocean Basin from 1 January through 31 March as a specific part of the National Winter Season Operations Plan.
-(U.S. Air Force photo by Senior Master Sgt.
+(U.S. Air Force video by Senior Master Sgt.
 Jessica Kendziorek)

 |Date Taken: